OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 ## Testing Local Authentication in iOS Apps

 During local authentication, an app authenticates the user against credentials stored locally on the device.
 In other words, the user "unlocks" the app or some inner layer of functionality by providing a valid PIN, password, or fingerprint, verified by referencing local data.
-Generally, this done so that users can more conveniently resume an existing session with a remote service or as a means of step-up authentication to protect some critical function.
+Generally, this is done so that users can more conveniently resume an existing session with a remote service or as a means of step-up authentication to protect some critical function.

 ### Testing Local Authentication

 #### Overview

-On iOS, a variety of methods are available for integrating local authentication into apps.
-The [Local Authentication framework](https://developer.apple.com/documentation/localauthentication) provides a set of APIs for developers to extend an authentication dialog to a user.
-In the context of connecting to a remote service, it is possible (and recommended) to leverage the [Keychain]( https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html) for implementing local authentication.
+On iOS, two methods are available for integrating local authentication into apps.
+The [Local Authentication framework](https://developer.apple.com/documentation/localauthentication "Local Authentication API Reference") provides a set of APIs for developers to extend an authentication dialog to a user.
+In the context of connecting to a remote service, it is possible (and recommended) to leverage the [Keychain Services](https://developer.apple.com/library/content/samplecode/KeychainTouchID/Introduction/Intro.html "") for implementing local authentication.

 The Local Authentication framework provides facilities for requesting a passphrase or TouchID authentication from users.
 Developers can display and utilize an authentication prompt by utilizing the function <code>evaluatePolicy</code> of the <code>LAContext</code> class.

 Two available policies define acceptable forms of authentication: